 Use boosters and fertilizers to make sure your plants are getting everything they need to grow up to be big and strong.
 These can be used if your soil starts to lose its nutrients, which it will over time.
 MaryJane Farmer recommends using supplemental nutrients and using commercial fertilizer and growing medium (dirt) rather than pulling something out of the backyard.
 But don’t just use nutrients indiscriminately because giving your plants too much can cause more harm than good.

 Make sure your growing space has plenty of light and air, and that the temperature is perfect for your plants.
 There should be enough humidity without there being too much.
 It is all about balance when it comes to the environment and it is definitely worth the extra effort.

 Do plenty of research about curing and drying your crops.
 Growing may be the hard part, but the final stages are still crucial.
 Again this requires excellent balance and a nice flow of air.
 Mould thrives in dark, dank spaces so make sure your buds are exposed to plenty of light, air and are completely dry before you move on to curing.

 MaryJane Farmer’s Advice

 As you probably have figured out by now, growing weed to produce a good harvest that is smokeable is about more than just throwing seeds on the ground.
 Sure, weed grows wild and you can grow wild weed if you want.
 But the end product might not be what you want or expect.
 So do a little research and read some (free) books before spending much money.

-I want to hear your advice, criticism, suggestions and questions.
+I want to hear your advice, criticism, suggestions, and questions.
 Leave a comment below.
-Or send me a photo of your successful growing: MaryJane@420Beginner.com
+Or send me a photo of your successful grow: MaryJane@420Beginner.com